Fat Calculator – Calculate Ideal Fat Intake

 Determining the amount of fat you should eat each day will be based on your calorie requirements for safe weight loss.
 One method for doing this is to calculate how many calories you should eat to maintain your current weight, and then subtract 500 calories from this.

-This will give you a calorie deficit that will still result in safe weight loss if consistently maintained.
-However, this will also depend on other factors, such as gender, age, genetics, and the type of exercise in which you engage.
+This will give you a calorie deficit that can result in safe weight loss if consistently maintained, and hopefully a reduction in body fat.
+However, this will also depend on other factors, such as gender, age, genetics, hormones, and the type of exercise in which you engage.

 Fat Recommendation for Ketogenic Diet